xiyanjoy/FlashMLA/README.md

 The dense MLA decoding kernel can achieve up to 3000 GB/s in memory-bound configuration and 660 TFLOPS in computation-bound configuration on H800 SXM5, using CUDA 12.8.
 For token-level sparse MLA decoding kernel (which uses an FP8 KV cache while performing the matrix multiplication in bfloat16), it can achieve 410 TFLOPS in compute-bound configuration on H800 SXM5, CUDA 12.8.

+For Blackwell GPUs, the token-level sparse MLA decoding kernel can achieve up to 350 TFlops (on B200) which is not really optimized yet.

 #### Test & benchmark MHA prefill (Dense):

 ```bash